ruralocity/aaronsumner.com/source/posts/2012-12-14-sound-refound-redux.markdown

 tags: [ "Project a Month Project" ]
 ---

-As mentioned separately, I have initiated a [Project a Month Project](/posts/2012/12/project-a-month-project.html) to help kickstart myself into getting more ideas and side projects out into the wild.
-The inaugural project was a total rebuild of **[Sound Refound](http://soundrefound.com/)**, my online gallery of concert flyers I collected from the streets and venue walls of Lawrence and Seattle back when I used to go to a lot of shows.
+As mentioned separately, I have initiated a [Project a Month Project]--ound.com/)**, my online gallery of concert flyers I collected from the streets and venue walls of Lawrence and Seattle back when I used to go to a lot of shows.

 The rest of this post is mostly technical detail of the project.
 Be forewarned.